flyway/flywaydb.org/documentation/database/big-query.md

 </tr>
 </table>

+## Flyway Teams Features for BigQuery

+GCP BigQuery can suffer from performance issues while executing schema changes.

+Flyway Teams edition solves this via [batching](/documentation/configuration/parameters/batch) which combines schema changes to reduce the network overhead and improves performance.

+To find out more about Flyway Teams click [here](/try-flyway-teams-edition/?ref=big-query-batch).

-## Using Flyway with Google Big Query
+## Using Flyway with Google BigQuery

-Google Big Query is in the process of being certified.
+Google BigQuery is in the process of being certified.
 The process of certification involves getting real world usage feedback from beta users.

-<strong>If you'd like to use Google Big Query and you are happy to provide feedback as we build support for this database, please complete the form below:</strong>
+<strong>If you'd like to use Google BigQuery and you are happy to provide feedback as we build support for this database, please complete the form below:</strong>

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSeeB1dMrvGApG-UWmRSMQjW0MkZe9dlurI3zy8bbvk6O61Q2Q/viewform?embedded=true" width="520" height="1000" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>